AndrewCeloieWilson/Album-Recommender/README.md

 ## Features

 === STEP 1: Data Extraction ===
--This function reads your 'my_liked_and_disliked_tracks.csv' from the raw data folder and gathers associated audio features from Acoustic Brainz and Music Brainz.

--A set of 1500 liked and disliked songs has already been included, as well as the raw data this method extracts.
+This function reads your 'my_liked_and_disliked_tracks.csv' from the raw data folder and gathers associated audio features from Acoustic Brainz and Music Brainz.
+A set of 1500 liked and disliked songs has already been included, as well as the raw data this method extracts.
 This can be used without modification.
 If you want to train the neural network using that data, you can skip directly to the training step.

 If you want to use your own data, you need to update the 'my_liked_and_disliked_tracks.csv' file in data/raw.
 Your 'my_liked_and_disliked_tracks.csv' file needs to contain a column of 'mbid' IDs representing the unique music brainz ID of songs you like.
 A second column 'liked' should include a 1 or 0 representing if you like or dislike the given song.
 Ideally, include about 50% liked and 50% disliked songs.